-The common minke whale is one of the two species of the minke whales which are generally considered the second smallest baleen whales.
+The common minke whale is one of two minke whales, generally considered the second smallest baleen whale.

-The common minke whales are present in the Northwestern Hawaiian Islands, and their major distinguishing feature is a white band on each flipper.
+The common minke whales are present in the Northwestern Hawaiian Islands, and their prominent distinguishing feature is a white band on each flipper.

-The color of their body can be black or dark-gray dorsally and white underneath.
+Their body color can be black or dark gray dorsally and white underneath.
 There have been sightings of the common minke whales near Kauai and Oahu.

 False Killer Whale

-The False Killer Whale population on the Hawaiian Islands is said to be on the list of endangered sea mammals.
-There are two groups of Hawaiian False Killer Whales; there is the “insular” population, found nearer the islands and a broader community that lives in offshore waters.
+The False Killer Whale population on the Hawaiian Islands is on the list of endangered sea mammals.
+There are two groups of Hawaiian False Killer Whales: the “insular” population found nearer the islands and a broader community that lives in offshore waters.

-The former has decimated over the decades and is said to have less than 150 individuals, while the latter which are genetically separated are rarely or never be seen by visitors.
+The former has decimated over the decades and has less than 150 individuals, while the latter, genetically separated, are rarely or never seen by visitors.

-Closer to the shore of the major Hawaiian Islands, these mammals are found to be very predatory and enjoy the yumminess of the yellowfin tuna.
+Closer to the central Hawaiian Islands’ shore, these mammals are predatory and enjoy the yellowfin tuna.
 They are also inhabitants of the blue waters between Maui and Lanai.

-The Fin Whale is one of the largest earth mammals rivaled only by the blue whale.
-It is called the Fin back whale because of its prominent dorsal fin which lies in the posterior one-third of it back.
+The Fin Whale is one of the largest earth mammals, rivaled only by the blue whale.
+The Finback whale is called because of its prominent dorsal fin, which lies in the posterior one-third of its back.

 Fin whales belong to the parvorder of baleen whales.
 They feed by filtering small schooling fish, squids, and crustaceans from the waters.
 The fin whales were hunted mainly in the 21st with over 725,000 captures in the Southern Hemisphere alone.

-A moratorium was placed on these mammals to reduce whaling activities and consequently conserve the species.
+A moratorium was placed on these mammals to reduce whaling activities and conserve the species.

 Researchers have documented more sightings of fin whales than blue whales in Hawaiian waters, most notably around Lanai and Kona.